rapyuta-robotics/RapyutaSimulationPlugins/docs/source/overview.rst

 - `ASimulationState <doxygen_generated/html/d2/dde/class_a_simulation_state.html>`_

-    Simulation component, which has umplementation of ROS 2 services and communicate with URRROS2SimulationstateClient.
+    Simulation component, which has implementation of ROS 2 services and communicate with URRROS2SimulationstateClient.

     ASimulationState can not control all actors, but it only manages actors in `Entities <doxygen_generated/html/d2/dde/class_a_simulation_state.html#a814e73a90bfbe5e01973e7b04552dfa1>`_